johnnycyberseed/jcl-scan/README.md

 - does not respect `IF` directives in JCL scripts
 - does not include the execution of user-authored programs when invoked indirectly by procedures (e.g. `DLIBATCH`).
 - recognizes only cataloged procedures (instream procedures not yet supported).
+- only supports simple symbolic parameters (e.g. `&MBR` and `&MBR.B`).

 ### Programs
 - only recognizes COBOL and Easytrieve programs.
 - assumes that programs are compiled to a program object / load module of the same name as source member name (i.e. the source file within a SRCELIB). \
   _(see https://www.ibm.com/docs/en/zos/2.5.0?topic=introduction-zos-program-management-components)_
+- does not support symbolic parameters in program names.

 ## Troubleshooting